jacobsc050/projects/README.md

 ### Project Summary

-Using an integration sphere, psoc, and python I explore the effects of wavelength of ambient photons on avalanche currents of a reverse biased diode.
+This project used an integration sphere, psoc, and python I explore the effects of wavelength of ambient photons on avalanche currents of a reverse biased diode.

 ### What this work demonstrates